ThomasMSmit/Portfolio-Thomas-Smit/README.md

 ## Testing

-* Made sure all cv download buttons work.
-* Made sure that the question submit section works as intended.
+### CV download
+1. Go to the "Contact" page.
+2. try pressing the download CV button in the top right.
+3. Download of the provided CV will start.

+1. From all pages, press the download CV button in middle at the bottom of the page.
+2. Download of the provided CV will start.

+### Submit Question section
+1. Go to the "Contact" page.
+2. Try to submit an empty question form and an error message about the required fields appears.
+3. Try to submit a question from without a email adress, an error message about the required fields appears.
+4. try to submit a question form without a question, an error message about the required fields appears.

+### different tabs
-* Made sure the different tabs all work as intended, with the right information.
+* Made sure the different tabs all work as intended, and show the right information.

+### Code validator
+* Ran the (https://validator.w3.org/nu/) validator.
+After changes were made, no errors were found.